oroinc/documentation/backend/entities-data-management/actions/actions-conditions.rst

 This configuration executes configured **action group** with the `acme_demo_action_group` name and parameters displayed under the `parameters_mapping` section.
-After the execution of **action group**, processed ActionData (e.g. context) are returned and assigned to the `$.result` attribute of the caller context.
+After the execution of **action group**, processed ActionData (e.g., context) is returned and assigned to the `$.result` attribute of the caller context.
 And `$.result_entity_id` acquires the value of `$.demo_new_attribute` from the Action Group's context.

-Please note that all parameters must pass validation and be accessible under root node of ActionData in the action_group execution body.
+Please note that all parameters must pass validation and be accessible under the root node of ActionData in the action_group execution body.
 E.g., `$.entity_class` and `$.entity_id` respectively to their names.
 See the :ref:`Action Groups <bundle-docs-platform-action-bundle-action-groups>` documentation for more details.

 Format Name